 While incomplete submissions delay review of research, submissions that include extraneous materials also unnecessarily extend review time.

-In general, anything that is not a protocol, consent document, grant, investigators' brochure or package insert, study instrument, recruitment material, or financial disclosure statement does not need to be submitted.
+In general, anything that is not a protocol, consent document, investigators' brochure or package insert, study instrument, or recruitment material does not need to be submitted.

 For example, the IRB does not require the following materials: